-In this helpful guide, Julie Walker who is the owner of Meditrain Otago, shares her advice on creating a first aid checklist for workplaces.
-She ll also answer common questions such as what should be in a workplace first aid kit and how many first aid kits are required in the workplace.
+In this helpful guide, we share advice on creating a first aid checklist for workplaces.
+We also answer common questions such as what should be in a workplace first aid kit and how many first aid kits are required in the workplace.

 How many first aid kits are required in the workplace?

-However, as Julie points out, every workplace is unique, and the one-size-fits-all approach rarely applies when it comes to safety.
+However, every workplace is unique, and the one-size-fits-all approach rarely applies when it comes to safety.

-Work Safe's guidelines should really be viewed as the starting point, she says.
+Work Safe's guidelines should really be viewed as the starting point.
 For instance, a construction site with 50 workers will have different first aid needs than an office with five workers.

-By assessing the specific needs of your workplace, considering factors such as the industry type and potential injuries, you can ensure your first aid kit goes beyond the minimum requirements and is genuinely fit for purpose.
+By assessing the specific needs of your workplace and considering factors such as the industry type and potential injuries, you can ensure your first aid kit goes beyond the minimum requirements and is genuinely fit for purpose.

-Julie explains that first aid kits tend to be used more frequently than we realise.
+First aid kits tend to be used more frequently than we realise.
 Sometimes minor incidents don't get reported or logged, and sometimes items are simply taken.
-This casual use can lead to a depletion of essentials, leaving the kit understocked when a serious situation arises, she says.
+This casual use can lead to a depletion of essentials, leaving the kit understocked when a serious situation arises.

 What should be in a workplace first aid kit?